 - Resilience and agility: Not everything is going to go well all the time.
 How we, as procurement professionals, react and adapt to situations will maximize our value and contribution to our company.

 - Patience: Your internal processes will take too long.
 Your supplier will quote too high of a price or too long of a lead-time.
 The program team will give you unreasonable cost and timing expectations.
 You will wonder where your management team has been when you realize how little they know about the circumstances of your job.
 There.
 Now that you expect it, just focus on creating and executing a credible plan to achieve your objectives.
 If the objectives are impossible, speak with data instead of emotion and calmly lower the stakeholder’s expectations so you can exceed them.

-Click here to read Tony Pashigian’s full article, “45 Characteristics of a Successful Purchasing Professional.”
+To learn about other skills that are beneficial for procurement professionals, read Tony Pashigian’s full article, “45 Characteristics of a Successful Purchasing Professional.”

 Sign up to our newsletter

 Communication has always been one of the most important soft skills for procurement to master; it’s vital for everything from stakeholder engagement, negotiations and even presentations.
 Communication, specifically exceptional active listening skills, will help drive your team’s success.

 The Next Generation of Procurement: Building Your Team with Millennials

 Procurement is a complex field that requires professionals to think responsibly yet inventively about internal structures and external relationships.
 In order to have strong external relationships with vendors and stakeholders, companies must first prioritize sourcing and retaining quality personnel.